TimRudy/ice-chips-verilog/docs/validation-scheme.md

 ## The Validation Contract

-Test benches are provided to give complete confidence in the published code.
-This note, however, will explain how the test bench stamp of approval translates into an overall site guarantee.
-It's a discussion of the site infrastructure for providing structured code, code that is validated reliably and completely.
+Test benches are great for giving confidence in the code.
+However, this note explains the site infrastructure for providing structured code, running the tests on it, and doing so repeatably, to give an overall guarantee of everything published on the site.

-A main question is how the .ice component file that you download and use in Icestudio is tested (with a guarantee), when it is the .v file source code published here that is explicitly run through a test.
+A main question is how the .ice component that you download and use in Icestudio is tested (with a guarantee), when it is the .v file source code published here that is explicitly run through a test.
 You would say the .ice file is tested indirectly.
 So is there a role for human error in all this?
 Hint: Read on, Macduff.

 <details>
 <summary>Outline</summary>